-Clay County Residents Invited to Attend Flood Map Information Open House - HS Today
+Illinois and Michigan Residents Invited to Attend Flood Map Information Open House Events - HS Today

-There will be a Flood Map Information Open House for communities in Clay County, Illinois, on March 8, 2023, from 5:30 – 7:30 p.m.
+There will be a Flood Map Information Open House at the Flora Fire Department, for communities in Clay County, Illinois, on March 8, 2023, from 5:30 – 7:30 p.m.
 CT.
+There will also be a Flood Map Information Open House at Effingham City Council Chambers at City Hall for communities in Effingham County, Illinois, on March 9, 2023, from 5:30 – 7:30 p.m.
+CT.

+In Michigan, there will be a Flood Map Information Open House for communities in Baraga County on March 9, 2023, from 6 – 8 p.m.
+ET and for communities in Menominee County on March 8, 2023, from 6 – 8 p.m.
+CT The Baraga County event will be held at L’Anse High School Cafetorium, 201 North 4th Street, L’Anse, MI 49946 and the Menominee Open House will be held at Menominee County Annex, S904 US Highway 41, Stephenson, MI 49887.

-The open house will give residents a chance to review preliminary versions of the recently completed Flood Insurance Study (FIS) report and its accompanying preliminary Flood Insurance Rate Maps (FIRMs).
+The open house events will give residents a chance to review preliminary versions of the recently completed Flood Insurance Study (FIS) report and its accompanying preliminary Flood Insurance Rate Maps (FIRMs).

-The FIS and the FIRMs provide base flood (also known as the 1%-annual-chance event) information, designate areas that are subject to significant flood hazards within the county and offer information that public officials may use to guide development in the floodplain.
+The FIS and the FIRMs provide base flood (also known as the 1%-annual-chance event) information, designate areas that are subject to significant flood hazards within the area and offer information that public officials may use to guide development in the floodplain.

 Experts at the open house will help residents understand flood risk and flood insurance, floodplain development regulations and the mapping process.
 Residents can meet with experts one-on-one to view their own addresses on the new maps.
 They’ll learn about their specific risk and ways to help prevent flood loss.